quangtd95/gpt-ktor/README.md

 # Web Backend Application with KTor

 ## Overview
 This project is a web backend application that demonstrates the use of the KTor framework.
-It features user authentication and an AI chatbot named Kill-GPT.
+It features user authentication and an AI chatbot named Fun-GPT.

 ## Features
 - **User Authentication**: Users can register, login, and logout.
-- **AI Chat**: After authentication, users can create conversations and chat with an AI called Kill-GPT.
+- **AI Chat**: After authentication, users can create conversations and chat with an AI called Fun-GPT.

 ## Getting Started
 1. **Clone the repository**: Use your preferred method to clone the repository to your local machine.